CrashPlan app does not run

 • The memory settings are inadequate (applies to Windows, Mac, and Linux)

 In this situation, there is not enough memory allocated to the CrashPlan app.
-To correct the problem, follow the steps below in Solution for any 64-bit system to reinstall the CrashPlan app and adjust your CrashPlan app memory settings.
+To correct the problem, follow the steps below in Solution for any supported system to reinstall the CrashPlan app and adjust your CrashPlan app memory settings.

 By default, memory allocation is dynamically set to use 25% of the physical memory on the device.
 However, to correct performance problems, you may need to assign more or less system memory.